-Friends of Music Concerts, Inc., is an all-volunteer, non-profit organization that for 67 years has brought the finest chamber music to Westchester audiences.
-Until the pandemic, we have offered a six-concert series every year, showcasing both world-renowned ensembles and distinguished younger artists who illustrate the diversity and fine quality of chamber music today.
+Friends of Music Concerts, Inc., is a volunteer, non-profit organization in its 70th year of bringing the finest chamber music to Westchester audiences.
+Until the pandemic, we offered a six-concert series every year, showcasing both world-renowned ensembles and distinguished younger artists who illustrate the diversity and fine quality of chamber music today.
 During the pandemic, we provided a series of streaming performances featuring the Chamber Music Society of Lincoln Center and the Pacifica Quartet.
 Now, we are pleased to be able to again provide live performances of stellar artists, and have augmented our annual series to be seven concerts!
 With our residency program in public schools and free student admission to our live concerts, we give young people in the community a chance to experience and appreciate classical music, with a view toward building audiences for the future.
 Learn more about us and our 69th year program of concerts — watch this brief video.

 Starting with the first sold-out concert in Croton-on-Hudson on March 27, 1954, by the then-fledgling Juilliard String Quartet, each new season has brought to the Friends of Music Concerts stage an exciting mix of the established and the new.
 Many groups and artists, such as the Emerson and Tokyo String Quartets, Garrick Ohlsson, Gil Shaham, and Jeremy Denk, have made multiple appearances over the years.
 Since the 2010-11 season, the series has included a concert by the winner of our Performance Award, presented to a winner of the Young Concert Artists International Auditions held in New York City.
 Programs for each concert have been chosen carefully so as to provide overall an eclectic repertoire for our audiences.
 In celebration of our 50th anniversary in 2004, the season’s final concert by the Guarneri String Quartet included the world premiere of a new string quartet from American composer Richard Danielpour, commissioned by Friends of Music Concerts and now part of the general chamber music repertory.